Albany, New York: Geography

 Albany is about 135 mi north of New York City on the Hudson River.
 It has a total area of 21.8 sqmi, of which 21.4 sqmi is land and 0.4 sqmi (1.8%) is water.
 The city is bordered on the north by the town of Colonie (along with the village of Menands), on the west by the town of Guilderland, and on the south by the town of Bethlehem.
-The Hudson River represents the city's eastern border.
-Patroon Creek, near the northern border, and the Normans Kill, along the southern border, are the two major streams in the city.
 The former Foxes Creek, Beaver Kill, and Rutten Kill were diverted underground in the 19th century.
 There are four lakes within city limits: Buckingham Lake; Rensselaer Lake at the mouth of the Patroon Creek; Tivoli Lake, which was formed as a reservoir and once connected to the Patroon Creek; and Washington Park Lake, which was formed by damming the Beaver Kill.

 The highest natural point in Albany is a USGS benchmark near the Loudonville Reservoir off Birch Hill Road, at 378 ft above sea level.
 The lowest point is at the Hudson River—which is still technically an estuary at Albany and is affected by the Atlantic tide—at an average of 2 ft above sea level at low tide and 4 ft at high tide.
 The interior of Albany consists of rolling hills which were once part of the Albany Pine Bush, an area of pitch pine and scrub oak, and has arid, sandy soil that is a remnant of the ancient Lake Albany.
 Due to development, the Pine Bush has shrunk from an original 25000 to 6000 acre today.
 A preserve was set up by the State Legislature in 1988 and is on the city's western edge, spilling into Guilderland and Colonie; it is the only sizable inland pine barrens sand dune ecosystem in the United States, and is home to many endangered species, including the Karner Blue butterfly.